BigFunger/watcher-list-css-fix/README.md

 # watcher-list-css-fix

-> Plugin to allow users to resize the watch list columns
+> Plugin to allow users to apply custom styles to the watch list columns

 ---